 Jean-Marc joined Watsi on May 24th, 2015.
-Five years ago, Jean-Marc joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Jean-Marc joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jean-Marc's most recent donation traveled 4,000 miles to support Mary, a toddler from Kenya, to fund burn repair surgery.

 Jean-Marc has funded healthcare for 28 patients in 8 countries.